Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- In seven matchups against the Jets, Allen averaged 207.1 passing yards per game, 73.4 yards less than his over/under for Sunday.
+- Allen's 207.1 passing yards per game in seven matchups against the Jets are 74.4 fewer yards than his over/under in Sunday's game.

-- Allen threw at least a pair of TDs twice in those contests against the Jets, while throwing a touchdown pass in three games.
+- Allen threw a touchdown pass in three of those outings against the Jets, and threw multiple TDs twice.

-- This week Allen will face the NFL's 30th-ranked pass defense (276.8 yards allowed per game).

-- The Jets' defense is 19th in the league, allowing 1.6 passing touchdowns per game.
+- The Jets' defense is 19th in the NFL, conceding 1.6 passing touchdowns per game.

 Recent Performances

-- He added 15 carries for 81 yards, averaging 5.4 yards per carry while scoring two rushing touchdowns.
+- He also added 81 yards on 15 carries, averaging 5.4 yards per attempt while rushing for two touchdowns.

-- Allen has 644 passing yards (214.7 ypg) to lead Buffalo, completing 56.1% of his throws and collecting six touchdown passes with four interceptions over his last three games.

-- He has tacked on 169 rushing yards on 30 carries with two touchdowns, averaging 56.3 yards per game.
+- He has added 169 rushing yards on 30 carries with two touchdowns, averaging 56.3 yards per game.

 Allen's Buffalo Teammates